For publicity and review enquires please contact Katie Stileman, MIT Press Global Publicity.

 Around the Web

-The Observer “How Orkney leads the way for sustainable energy”
+The Observer (The Guardian) “How Orkney leads the way for sustainable energy”

 Forbes “These islands are leading the drive for hydrogen energy”